-Ford GoBike is the Bay Area’s bike share program, connecting neighborhoods across San Francisco, San Jose and the East Bay.
-It has been planned in consultation with thousands of Bay Area residents, local agencies and elected officials to ensure that bike share works for the communities it serves.
+Ford GoBike is the Bay Area’s bike share program, connecting neighborhoods across San Francisco Bay Area.
+It has been planned in consultation with thousands of residents, local agencies and elected officials to ensure that bike share works for the communities it serves.
 Ford GoBike will completely transform the way Bay Area residents get around.

 By 2018, there will be 7,000 Ford GoBikes across San Francisco, San Jose, Oakland, Berkeley and Emeryville.
 New stations will be added regularly between 2017 and 2018.

-Both Motivate and the Metropolitan Transportation Commission (MTC) are committed to ensuring bike share is equitable, accessible, and reflects the diversity of the communities it serves.
+Motivate and the Metropolitan Transportation Commission (MTC) are committed to ensuring bike share is equitable, accessible, and reflects the diversity of the communities it serves.
 As part of this commitment, at least 20% of the bikes in the Ford GoBike program will be located in MTC designated “communities of concern.”
-Motivate will also be offering Bike Share For All – our $5 first-year membership for low-income residents.

-- Community workshops (Contact us to request one)
+Ongoing Community Meetings and Workshops (Contact us to request one)

 Stations can be placed in the street, on sidewalks or plazas, and on private property.

 A typical Ford Gobike station has 19 bike docks, a kiosk for rental transactions, a solar panel, and a map panel.
-It typically measures 50 feet by 7 feet.
+It typically measures 50 feet long by 7 feet wide.

-Smaller stations are possible, but they don't hold as many bikes.
-We've found that stations any smaller are too often full of bikes or completely empty, which makes the system less reliable for everyone.
+Smaller stations are possible, but we've found that stations any smaller are often full of bikes or completely empty, which makes the system less reliable for everyone.

 We also have larger stations in downtown/commercial areas.
 Our large stations are good for busier areas and at locations that see a high number of regular commuters, while we have smaller stations for more residential areas.